waggle-sensor/sensors/v3/integrated/README.md

 3. TSYS01.ino: a sensor, TSYS01 temperature sensor.
 4. mma84521.ino: a sensor, MMA84521 accelerometer.
 5. verinfo.cpp: firmware version, a fixed value.
+6. buildinfo.cpp: build time and build git when this program is builded.

 #### Libraries:
 1. libs: Libraries for some sensors, because not all the sensors requires libraries.